caiocmb7/projetos/ML&AI/world cup 2022/README.md

 ### Problems Faced

 * Columns with list of dictionary, we had to manipulate the csv to transform into new columns
+    - this columns with a list of dictionary, have values like " Messi ", so we have to split this to be a correct value